The 3 best ways to add hops to your beer

 The negative of simply adding dry hops into your wort is that it does increase the likelihood of there being sediment in your beer but with a good pouring technique and refrigeration before said poor, you'll be OK.

-To try and counter that from occurring, you may wish to consider:
+To try and prevent that from occurring, you may wish to consider:

 add hops to home brew beer